 Control Resources in PMBOK 6th edition

 This is the new process which is for monitoring and controlling the different resources that are there in the project.
 This is aligned with the change in the knowledge area from Human Resources to a broader ‘Resource’ management.
 Hence, keeping track of the various resources and their utilization becomes imperative.
 Therefore, this control resources process has been added to the PMBOK 6th edition.

 Change #4: Six Changes in Existing Processes in PMBOK 6th Edition:

 There are slight changes in existing processes in PMBOK 6th Edition.

-Estimate Activity Resources was belonging to Planning Process Group and Time Management Knowledge area.
-In PMBOK 6th edition, it is still belonging to Planning Process Group but now it will be part of Resource Management knowledge area.
+Estimate Activity Resources was belonging to the Planning Process Group and Time Management Knowledge Area.
+In PMBOK 6th edition, it is still belonging to the Planning Process Group but now it will be part of the Resource Management knowledge area.

-6 processes are renamed in PMBOK 6 although the content of these processes remains same.
-Table below shows the changes of process names from PMBOK 5 to PMBOK 6th edition.
+6 processes are renamed in PMBOK 6 although the content of these processes remains the same.
+The table below shows the changes in process names from PMBOK 5 to PMBOK 6th edition.

 The table shows the processes where there is either a name change or a new process added/moved.

 Why have these been done?
 If you look at the changes that have been happening in the PMBOK over the years, one major reason is to bring uniformity while another is bridging the gaps that were there.
 These changes to the process names in PMBOK 6th edition reflect the reality in terms of what happens there.